Structuring Exclusive Contracts Between Hospitals and Physician Groups

 Recording of a 90-minute CLE webinar with Q&A

-This CLE webinar will provide guidance to counsel involved in structuring exclusive contracts between hospitals and physicians or physician groups.
+This CLE course will provide guidance to counsel involved in structuring exclusive contracts between hospitals and physicians or physician groups.
 The speaker will discuss the nuts and bolts of structuring the agreements, including restrictive covenants, payor contracting provisions, performance standards and exclusivity.
 He will also address strategies to overcome regulatory issues.

 - Exclusive contracts with hospitals--advantages and disadvantages, and why they are increasing